Jump to section

 Leadership and engagement go hand in hand

-Imagine a CEO who scrutinizes engagement data as closely as financial statements.
+Imagine a CEO who scrutinizes employee engagement statistics as closely as financial statements.
 That's a leader who truly "gets it."

 In today's workplace, employees are increasingly asking, does the C-suite genuinely care about our well-being?
 That’s what employers need to feel—as if they are part of something meaningful, a job where being fully engaged is one end of an arrangement in which mutual care is prioritized.